Some people live by keeping their commitments. Unfortunately, others suffer through them.

 A Bonus Tip on Using Planning to Improve Commitment

-If you find that you often start projects with the best of intentions but then fail to follow through, planning may be your issue.
+If you find that you often start projects with the best of intentions but then fail to follow through, planning may be your core commitment issue.
+It’s not your failure to be honest in your commitments, it’s that you cannot back up your good intentions with strong delivery through planning.

 Transitioning Into a Committed Person